Analyzing keyword intent is an important step in the keyword research and content planning process for a variety of organizations.

 High Intent Keywords

 Transactional keyword intent happens when users are hoping to complete actions.
 Examples with this type of SEO transactional keyword include “Italian restaurants that offer takeout,” “Buy a Ford Bronco,” and “DVDs and CDs for sale.”

 Building and optimizing service and product landing pages are key for letting a potential customer find and complete actions involving transactions and conversions.
 Examples of transactional Calls to Action (CTA) include various forms of buttons that say “Buy Now,” “Sign Up” or “Add to Cart.”
-Every landing page must have an effective CTA, a visually appealing design and a product description that help make your brand trustworthy and reliable.
+When it comes to high transactional intent keywords, every landing page must have an effective CTA, a visually appealing design and a product description that help make your brand trustworthy and reliable.
 All of these elements can inspire potential customers to go through the content marketing funnel.

-Commercial intent is similar to transactional intent and includes keywords that typically involve products.
-Some examples of commercial intent are “free Coca-Cola,” “The Beatles box set reviews” and “MacBook Air vs MacBook Pro.”
+High commercial intent keywords are similar to transactional intent keywords, and include keywords that typically involve products.
+Some examples of high commercial intent keywords are “free Coca-Cola,” “The Beatles box set reviews” and “MacBook Air vs MacBook Pro.”